Enhanced IRAS-Tax Agent Relationship

 1. Mutually beneficial – Both parties stand to gain from the enhanced relationship.

-2. Balanced – Both parties are committed towards enhancing the relationship and achieving the common goals of the partnership.
-Both parties contribute towards the success of the relationship.
+2. Balanced – Both parties are committed towards enhancing the relationship achieving the common goals of the partnership and contributing towards its success.

-3. Underpinned by openness, transparency and trust – Both parties should be open and transparent in their practices and dealings with each other, and trust that neither will attempt to exploit the other’s vulnerabilities when such areas are exposed.
+3. Underpinned by openness, transparency and trust – Both parties should be open and transparent in their practices and dealings with each other, building trust and mutual respect.
+When sensitive areas arise, each side can be confident that the other will handle them with care and integrity.

-1. Profiling tax agents – Understanding tax agent’s practices and needs.
+1. Profiling tax agents – Understand tax agent’s practices and needs.

-2. Facilitating growth of competence – Improving tax agent’s capabilities.
+2. Facilitating growth of competence – Improve tax agent’s capabilities.

-3. Improving communication and service – Enable greater value to be delivered to taxpayers and tax agents.
+3. Improving communication and service – Enable greater value for both taxpayers and tax agents.

 4. Consulting and collaborating – Facilitate tax agent’s greater contribution to the tax system.